Pick and Pluck Foam vs. Shadow Foam

 Looking for a pick and pluck foam alternative?
 Look no further… we take a closer look at Shadow Foam versus Pick n Pluck foam in a real life case study.

 Peli-style cases are great.
 They’re big and tough.
-But one of the biggest problems with these cases, is that the inserts they come with are pretty poor.
+But one of the biggest problems with these cases, is that the Pick n Pluck foam type inserts they come with are pretty poor.
 This case is the Vanguard Supreme 53F.

-Because of the big gap it meant the structure of the foam was weak at the sides and it could easily move around in the case.
+Because of the big gap it meant the structure of the foam was weak at the sides.
+This meant it could easily move around in the case.
 So it started to distort and warp, so nothing would line up properly any more.

 So the biggest need for me was that I could easily pick up my camera straight out of the case, and keep it protected.

 With the pick and pluck foam, this was possible, but more often than not the foam would snag on the parts.
 Or, I would have to put things on top of the rig because there wasn’t a place for it.
 More often than not it was the follow focus and top handle.
 If I took more foam out it meant that the camera would move more, and could get damaged.
 So there wasn’t a practical solution with this insert.

 I’ve had this case for well over a year and it’s been on film sets, corporate shoots, documentaries and now here at Shadow Foam.
 The foam has taken a beating, but it was falling apart after about a month.

 Now, with Shadow Foam Original in my case everything has a place and a nice fit.
 Comparing the two inserts there is a stark difference in organisation.
 I can easily find everything now and with Shadow Foam being denser, nothing moves, meaning it’s much more protected.”